This blog provides information for educational purposes only. Read our complete summary for more info.

 - Carboy Thermometer (measuring fermentation temp)

-- Air Lock (get two, one for both fermenters)
+- Air Lock

 - Auto-siphon (for sanitary, easy siphoning